Picaridin

-On 23 July 2020, icaridin was approved again by the EU Commission for use in repellent products.
+Having been sold in Europe (where it is the best-selling insect repellent) since 1998, on 23 July 2020, picaridin was approved again by the EU Commission for use in repellent products.
 The approval entered into force on 1 February 2022 and is valid for ten years.

 Effectiveness

+Picaridin and DEET are the most effective insect repellents available.
+A 2018 systematic review found no consistent performance difference between picaridin and DEET in field studies and concluded that they are equally preferred mosquito repellents, noting that 50% DEET offers longer protection but is not available in some countries.

-Icaridin has been reported to be as effective as DEET without the irritation associated with DEET.
-According to the WHO, icaridin “demonstrates excellent repellent properties comparable to, and often superior to, those of the standard DEET.”
-In the United States, the Centers for Disease Control and Prevention recommends using repellents based on icaridin, DEET, ethyl butylacetylaminopropionate (IR3535), or oil of lemon eucalyptus (containing p-menthane-3,8-diol, PMD) for effective protection against mosquitoes that carry the West Nile virus, eastern equine encephalitis and other illnesses.
+Picaridin has been reported to be as effective as DEET at a 20% concentration without the irritation associated with DEET.
+According to the WHO, picaridin "demonstrates excellent repellent properties comparable to, and often superior to, those of the standard DEET".

-Icaridin-based products, first used in Europe in 2001, have been evaluated by Consumer Reports in 2016 as among the most effective insect repellents when used at a 20% concentration.
-Icaridin was earlier reported to be effective by Consumer Reports (7% solution) and the Australian Army (20% solution).
-Consumer Reports retests in 2006 gave as result that a 7% solution of icaridin offered little or no protection against Aedes mosquitoes (vector of dengue fever) and a protection time of about 2.5 hours against Culex (vector of West Nile virus), while a 15% solution was good for about one hour against Aedes and 4.8 hours against Culex.
+Picaridin-based products have been evaluated by Consumer Reports in 2016 as among the most effective insect repellents when used at a 20% concentration.
+Picaridin was earlier reported to be effective by Consumer Reports (7% solution) and the Australian Army (20% solution).
+Consumer Reports retests in 2006 gave as result that a 7% solution of picaridin offered little or no protection against Aedes mosquitoes (vector of dengue fever) and a protection time of about 2.5 hours against Culex (vector of West Nile virus), while a 15% solution was good for about one hour against Aedes and 4.8 hours against Culex.

-Larval salamander toxicity

-A 2018 study found that a commercial repellent product containing 20% icaridin, in what the authors described as "conservative exposure doses", is highly toxic to salamander larvae.
+The United States Centers for Disease Control and Prevention recommends using repellents based on picaridin, DEET, ethyl butylacetylaminopropionate (IR3535), or oil of lemon eucalyptus (containing p-menthane-3,8-diol, PMD) for effective protection against mosquitoes that carry the West Nile virus, eastern equine encephalitis and other illnesses.

+Adverse effects

+Picaridin can cause mild to moderate eye irritation on contact and is slightly toxic if ingested.